Joao-O-Santos/dotfiles/README.md

 **WARNING: Some configuration files are the works of other authors and are under different licenses.** In those cases the original licenses must be obeyed.
-This mostly means that if you those files you must include the original author's copyright notice and the full text of the license.
+This mostly means that if you share those files you must include the original author's copyright notice and the full text of the license.
 The copyright notice is at the top of said files.
 The full text for the license is in `./LICENSES/` and is named after the corresponding